gofynd/fdk-client-java/documentation/platform/REWARDS.md

 | body | [Giveaway](#Giveaway) | yes | Request body |

-Store and manage details of a giveaway.
+Creates a new giveaway in the current application, specifying the target audience, points allocation, as well as the name and display name of the giveaway.

 *Returned Response:*